Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Discussion

 \subsection{Stellar Variability Model Assumptions}

-One shortcoming of the work presented herein is that our analysis framework implicitly assumes perfect knowledge of the stellar variability kernels and their hyperparameters with which we construct the covariance matrices for our Fisher information calculations.
+One shortcoming of the work presented herein is that our analysis framework relies on perfect knowledge of the stellar variability kernels and hyperparameters with which we construct the covariance matrices for our Fisher information calculations.
 The target lists for ongoing EPRV exoplanet searches are selectively composed of intrinsically ``quiet'' stars \citep{Brewer2020,Gupta2021}, as is the target list used for the survey simulations in this work.
 This is advantageous in that it naturally reduces the impact of variability on exoplanet detection, but it has also limited our ability to directly measure and model these stars’ intrinsic variability signals, as the amplitudes of these signals are at a level below the precision floor achieved by surveys with older spectrographs.
 As such, the stellar variability models we use here are informed primarily by Solar observations and models and, in the case of oscillations and granulation, extended to other stars via scaling relations.
 While physically motivated, these scaling relations are not perfectly accurate, and oscillation and granulation timescales and amplitudes will often depend on additional stellar physics that these relations do not capture \citep{Cattaneo2003,Jimenez-Reyes2003,Bonanno2014,Garcia2014,Mathur2019,Gupta2022}.
-The results of our stellar activity kernel analysis should be treated with caution as well, as we assume perfectly Solar hyperparameters for these kernels throughout our analysis.
-Stars with different rotation periods or different characteristic spot lifetimes will likely favor different inter-night survey strategies.
-For example, we note that the 28-day Solar rotation period is particularly disadvantageous for the Monthly observing strategy, as this strategy will consistently sample roughly the same phase of the rotationally-modulated activity signal.
-That is, the interpretation of the poor performance of this strategy in our simulations should be that we should avoid observing cadences that are synchronized to the stellar rotation period.
-And while it has been shown that scaling relations can be used to predict rotation periods in lieu of empirical measurements \citep[e.g.,][]{Baliunas1983,SuarezMascareno2015}, these predicted periods are too imprecise for Sun-like stars to inform the results of studies such as this.
+The results of our stellar activity kernel analysis should be treated with caution as well; the achieved survey sensitivity and our interpretation of the preferred strategy will depend on the kernel form and hyperparameters and differs greatly between the two kernels we test.
+Empirical investigations of the activity signals of quiet stars, such as the collaborative EXPRES Stellar Signals Project \citep{Zhao2020,Zhao2022} will enable informed observing schemes that are tailored to individual stars.